Learned helplessness. What comes to mind when you hear that phrase? Probably nothing good.

 Whether you are an optimist or pessimist can affect your tolerance level for these sorts of problems.
-However, eventually, anyone will lose hope and disengage when put in an environment they can’t control bad things happening to and around them.
+However, eventually, anyone will lose hope and disengage when put in an environment in which they can't control bad things happening to and around them.

 "Assholes breed like rabbits."